glanzz/evmauth-core/README.md

 - [TypeScript SDK](https://github.com/evmauth/evmauth-ts)
 - Python SDK (coming soon)

+To request additional SDKs or libraries, create a new issue with the `question` label.

 ## Contributing

 To contribute to this open source project, please follow the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.